gavanderhoorn/fanuc_ros_tools/README.md

 ## Installation

-The scripts in this repository currently only depend on the [transforms3d][] package, which can be installed using `pip`:
+The scripts in this repository depend on the following packages:

+ - [transforms3d][]
+ - [frfformats][]

+Both of these can be installed using `pip` ([transforms3d][] may also be available for installation through the package manager of your OS):

 ```
+(sudo -H) pip install git+https://github.com/gavanderhoorn/frfformats.git
-(sudo) pip install transforms3d
+(sudo -H) pip install transforms3d
 ```

 Now just clone the `fanuc_ros_tools` repository and run the scripts directly.
 No further steps are required.